kylebarrow/chibi/README.md

 ```

 #### $(selector).each(function)
-*Executes a function on each matching DOM element*
+*Executes a function on each matching element*

-**each** passes each selector DOM element to the specified function.
+**each** passes each matching element to the specified function.

 ```html
 <!DOCTYPE html>